Proof-of-Learning is Currently More Broken Than You Think: On Understanding Cheap Spoofing

 \section{On Understanding Cheap Spoofing}

-{ So far we have discussed the first role of the verification {mechanism, } to (a) verify that a sequence of model updates follow a valid gradient trajectory, and (b) do so efficiently.
-However, this does not rule out an adversary that could create valid proofs with cheaper computational cost than honest training---especially with access to the trained model.}
+Up to this point, we have discussed the first role of the verification mechanism, namely, to efficiently verify that a sequence of model updates follows a valid gradient trajectory.
+However, adversaries may instead choose to target the second role of verification: establishing precedence.
+To do so, the adversary's aim is to find a valid proof at a cost lower than honestly training the model.
+Intuitively, this is possible since the adversary has knowledge of the parameters of the final model---knowledge that the honest trainer does not have.

-{ This is where the second role of a {proof---setting a precedent for the trained model---becomes} important {for characterizing \pol protocol robustness.} We need to ensure that given knowledge of the final weights $W_T$ obtained from honest training (but not the rest of the proof of the original model owner), it is impossible to recreate any valid sequence (defined in \S~\ref{subsec:primer}) resulting in $W_T$ {where the sequence generation process is computationally cheaper than honest training.} This leads to the following formulation for a {\em cheapness} assumption:}\footnote{We note that Jia~\etal require their \pols satisfy such a cheapness assumption in desideratum G.2 (Security) although they frame it such that a \pol is resilient to a dishonest spoof (Definition 2 in~\cite{jia2021proof}).}
+This is where the second role of a proof---establishing precedence for the trained model---becomes important for characterizing \pol protocol robustness.
+We need to ensure that, given knowledge of the final weights $W_T$ obtained from honest training but not the rest of the proof of the original model owner, it is {\em impossible} to recreate any valid sequence (defined in Section~\ref{subsec:primer}) resulting in $W_T$ using a cheaper generation process than honest training.
+The efficacy of any proof generation process is measured through its ``cost,'' which is formally defined as follows:

+\begin{definition}[Cost of a Proof] We define cost as some function $C: A_{D,W_T} \rightarrow \mathbb{R}^{+}$, which represents the ``cost" associated with computing each proof. \end{definition}

+Proving impossibility of inexpensive proof creation naturally leads to the requirement for a {\em cheapness} assumption.
+We note that \jia require their proofs satisfy such a cheapness assumption in desideratum G.2 (Security).
+We state the assumption below:

-In this section, we initiate a study of when this assumption holds, which is equivalent to understanding if an adversary can break the \pol protocol by creating a valid spoof with lesser cost than honest training.
-Jia \etal~\cite{jia2021proof}) term such strategies as {\em stochastic spoofing}.
+Note that one studies the expected (instead of the actual) cost as the training process is assumed to be stochastic.
+In this section, we initiate a study of {\em when} this assumption holds.
+This is equivalent to understanding if an adversary can break the \pol protocol by creating a valid spoof with a lesser cost than honest training. \jia term such strategies as {\em stochastic spoofing}.
 We take a first step towards proving when stochastic spoofing {\em cannot} exist, \ie when the cheapness assumption cannot be violated.
-We do so below by surfacing stability properties exhibited by {stochastic spoofing adversaries} but not by {honest training algorithms}.
+We do so by surfacing stability properties exhibited by stochastic spoofing adversaries but {\em not} by honest trainers.